 Abbreviation for: Book of Me, a book by Angie Pedersen about creating a scrapbook all about your life.

 A tool used to impress a fine line or crease onto a piece of paper or cardstock to make folding the paper much easier and provides a neater fold.
 Although called bone folders, they can also be made out of plastic.
 (TOP)

-Typically a decorative strip to enhance the top, bottom or side of the scrapbook page.
+Typically a decorative strip that enhances the top, bottom or side of the scrapbook page.

-These are similar to the office supply knows as split pins or paper fasteners.
-They work the same but are found in many different sizes, shapes, and colors and are very commonly used as a scrapbook item embellishment.
+These are similar to the office supply known as split pins or paper fasteners.
+They work the same but are found in many different sizes, shapes, and colors and are very commonly used as scrapbook item embellishments.
 A paper piercer is used to make a small hole and then the brad is pushed through and spread open in the back.
 (TOP)

 BUFFERED / BUFFERING